 The brutal conflict in Darfur, Sudan, that began in 2003 killed and uprooted untold numbers of people—and it isn't over.
 The rebels have lost ground in recent years so less territory is an active war zone, but without a peace agreement, reconciliation, or attention to root causes of the conflict, Darfur remains volatile.
 Despite the risks, some of those who fled to the camps and neighboring countries are returning to their villages.
 With support for agriculture, nutrition, hygiene, clean water, sanitation, savings groups, disaster risk reduction, and peace-building, Oxfam and our local Sudanese partners are finding opportunities to help returning communities gain a foothold and begin to recreate a place they can call home.
 Learn more >

-Six years of fighting have devastated Syria, a thriving, middle-income country prior to the start of conflict in 2011.
-Close to half a million people have been killed, 11 million people have abandoned their homes, and millions more are in desperate need of help.
+Seven years of fighting have devastated Syria.
+Women, children and men continue to bear the brunt of a conflict marked by enormous human suffering, relentless destruction and a blatant disregard for human rights.
+At least 400,000 people have been killed, and 12 million people have fled their homes.
+A staggering 13.1 million people require humanitarian assistance, including nearly three million people trapped in besieged and hard-to-reach areas now facing severe threats to their physical safety and health.
 We are providing lifesaving aid to those displaced in the Middle East, and we’re helping families meet some of their basic needs as they travel beyond the region to seek safety.
 Learn more >

 As of March 2017, harsh war in Yemen has pushed more than seven million people to the brink of famine and an additional 10 million people are severely hungry.
 Millions are displaced and public services are becoming drained.
 Growing civil insecurity is straining humanitarian assistance efforts and disrupting food imports.
 We are providing families with desperately needed food, clean drinking water, and sanitation services.
 Learn more >